kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 ## Dry-run

-{{< feature-state for_k8s_version="v1.18" state="stable" >}} In version 1.18 the dry-run feature is enabled by default.
-The modifying verbs (`POST`, `PUT`, `PATCH`, and `DELETE`) can accept requests in a dry-run mode.
-DryRun mode helps to evaluate a request through the typical request stages (admission chain, validation, merge conflicts) up until persisting objects to storage.
+ {{< feature-state for_k8s_version="v1.18" state="stable" >}}

+The modifying verbs (`POST`, `PUT`, `PATCH`, and `DELETE`) can accept requests in a _dry run_ mode.
+Dry run mode helps to evaluate a request through the typical request stages (admission chain, validation, merge conflicts) up until persisting objects to storage.
 The response body for the request is as close as possible to a non-dry-run response.
 The system guarantees that dry-run requests will not be persisted in storage or have any other side effects.

 ### Make a dry-run request